cambrad3/cambrad3.github.io/index.md

 ### Supervised
 #### Approach details
-Nazanin, Kevin, Kalyan

-•	What does the distribution of rookie winshares look like?

 Before further discussing the project, we used basic EDA to see what our data can tell us.
 First, we took a quick look at the distribution of rookie win shares:

 <img src="https://www.dropbox.com/s/t9rrhl1en6c98aw/rookie.PNG?raw=1">

-•	What does the distribution of Career winshares look like?

 Again, we used basic EDA to see what our data can tell us: